Best Roth IRA accounts of 2025

 Fidelity also takes a customer-first approach with its fees.
 The broker has slashed nearly all its fees, including pricey transfer fees.
 It also chopped fees on its mutual funds, becoming the first broker to bring the expense ratio of mutual funds to zero (for a handful of its own funds).

-When you’re ready to advance, Fidelity can also provide research, offering reports from nearly 20 providers.
-You get all this for zero commission, too.
+When you’re ready to advance, Fidelity can also provide research, offering reports from more than a dozen providers.
+You get all this for zero commissions on most trades, too.

 Read Bankrate’s Fidelity review.